It's official- BeaconLit is back! Join us on Saturday 12th July 2025 at Ivinghoe Old School Community Hub and Ivinghoe Town Hall, both LU7 9EP.

 Our lovely committee of volunteers are working hard to create an excellent programme, so we'll update this page regularly.
 Visit our blog for news as it comes.

-BeaconLit co-founder Dave Sivers introduces three thrilling new talents: Holly Gramazio, Joanna Miller and A N Other.
+BeaconLit co-founder DAVE SIVERS introduces three thrilling new talents: HOLLY GRAMAZIO, JOANNA MILLER and BILL RANDALL.
 Meet some of the most exciting rising stars of the literary world in this ever-popular panel.

 Sponsored by Orenda Books

-A N Other talks to the bestselling author, and TV and radio producer about her eclectic career.
+Participating moderator HARRIET QUERALT talks to bestselling author, and TV and radio producer, LISSA EVANS, about her eclectic career.

 Sponsored by Creasey & Co

 A trip around the world with four crime writers who whisk their readers away to far-flung places.
-Denise Beddows, Steph Broadribb, Abir Mukherjee and Ali Lowe discuss how they bring their locations to life.
+DENISE BEDDOWS (participating moderator), STEPH BROADRIBB, ABIR MUKHERJEE and ALI LOWE discuss how they bring their locations to life.

 Sponsored by Trend Radio